voxpupuli/puppet-icinga2/README.md

 Set to present enables the dependency object, absent disabled it.
 Defaults to `present`

 ##### `dependency_name`
-Set the Icinga2 name of the dependency object.
+Set the Icinga 2 name of the dependency object.
 Defaults to `title` of the define resource.

 ##### `parent_host_name`
 The parent host.